Does the word ‘budget’ fill you with dread?

 Divide costs into fixed or variable

-Now you’ve done the groundwork, it’s time to find out where you can start saving.
-Even if your incomings are greater than your outgoings, you might still want to cut costs to boost your savings and top up your emergency fund.
+Now that you’ve done the groundwork, it’s time to find out where you can start saving.
+Even if your incomings are greater than your outgoings, you still might want to cut costs to boost your savings and top up your emergency fund.

 Variable costs are easier to cut down.
-These might include your morning takeaway coffee, Saturday nights out, clothes shopping, weekend trips, or your weekly food shop.
+These might include your morning coffee, clothes shopping, holidays, or your food shops.
 Try not to be too hard on yourself.
-It’s tough to stick to a budget when you’ve cut all the little luxuries that make you smile.
-Instead, think about rationing your coffee to once or twice a week or make those big nights out a fortnightly rather than weekly event.
+It will be tough to stick to a budget when you have cut all the little luxuries that make you smile.
+So instead, think about rationing such treats to every now and then (for example: takeaway coffee once or twice a week, rather than every day.)

 In uncertain times, savings become even more important.
-Of course, having savings is a luxury and if your budget doesn’t allow for it right now, don’t beat yourself up.
+Of course, savings are a luxury and if your budget doesn’t allow for it right now, don’t beat yourself up.
 However, if you can cut some of your variable costs and have some money left over, saving is almost always a good idea.
-You might even want to aim for the 50/30/20 split – spending 50% of your income on your needs, 30% on things you want, and 20% going straight into savings.
+Aim for a 50/30/20 split – spend 50% of your income on your needs and 30% on things you want, then invest 20% straight into your savings.

-Your savings priority should be building up an emergency fund.
-Ideally, this should be enough to cover three to six months of expenses if you were to lose your job or reduce your hours and your income were to suddenly change.
-If you can, keep this fund full and try to avoid dipping into it to cover other costs.
+It’s best to start your savings off by creating an emergency fund.
+Ideally, this should cover three to six months of expenses if you were to unfortunately lose your income or see a dramatic decrease due to unforeseen circumstances.
+If you can, try to keep this fund full and avoid dipping into it to cover unnecessary costs.

-Another top tip for saving is to set up different accounts or pots.
-You might want to have one for large purchases like a new fridge or a car deposit, one for holidays, and another to cover Christmas, for example.
-Work out how much you can afford to save towards each of your saving goals and set up standing orders so the money transfers automatically each month.
+Another great tip for saving is to set up different accounts or pots.
+You can have one for large purchases like a car deposit, one for holidays and another to cover Christmas.
+This will help to keep your savings separate, understandable, and stop you from dipping into emergency funds.
+You can then work out how much you can afford towards each of the goals and set up standing orders each month.

-A common misconception is that budgets need to be fixed.
-We all know that life isn’t like that.
+A common misconception is that budgets must be fixed, but we all know that life isn’t like that.
 Some months everything runs smoothly and in others your boiler can breakdown at the same time your final holiday payment is due.
 And if you have a job that means your income varies, you could find that your budget looks very different from month to month.